-What Is Included in CAM Charges?
+What Is Included in CAM Expenses?
 The Full List (and What Should Be Excluded)

-The reason for those errors: most leases define "CAM" broadly, leaving landlords significant discretion over what goes in the pool.
-Understanding what belongs — and what doesn't — is the difference between paying what you owe and paying what the landlord decides to include.
+Most leases define "CAM" broadly, leaving landlords significant discretion over what enters the expense pool.
+Understanding what belongs, and what doesn't, is the difference between paying what you owe and paying what the landlord decides to include.

-Across retail, office, and industrial leases, the following categories appear in most CAM pools:
+Across retail, office, and industrial leases, the following expense categories appear in most CAM pools:

 Parking lot and exterior maintenance